VDA5050/VDA5050/VDA5050_EN.md

 MANUAL | Master control is not in control of the vehicle. <br>Master control shall not send orders or actions to the vehicle. <br>HMI can be used to control the steering, velocity and handling devices of the vehicle.<br>The position of the vehicle is sent to the master control.<br>When the vehicle enters or leaves this mode, it immediately clears any current order.<br>If, while being in this mode, the vehicle detects that it is being moved to a position where the current value of `lastNodeId` cannot be used as a start node of a new order, it shall set `lastNodeId` to an empty string ("").
 SERVICE | Master control is not in control of the vehicle. <br>Master control shall not send orders or actions to the vehicle. <br>When the vehicle enters or leaves this mode, it immediately clears any current order.<br>The vehicle shall set `lastNodeId` to an empty string ("").<br>Authorized personnel can reconfigure the vehicle.
 TEACHIN | Master control is not in control of the vehicle. <br>Master control shall not send orders or actions to the vehicle. <br>When the vehicle enters or leaves this mode, it immediately clears any current order.<br>The vehicle shall set `lastNodeId` to an empty string ("").<br>The vehicle is being taught, e.g., mapping is done by an operator.
-> Table 1: Operating modes and their meaning

 Operating Mode | Master Control in control | Valid state message | Clear order when entering | Set lastNodeId to empty | Clear zone requests when entering | Sending Instant actions allowed | Sending orders allowed
 --- | --- | --- | --- | --- | --- | --- | ---